ovh/docs/pages/platform/logs-data-platform/opensearch_dashboards/guide.fr-fr.md

 ## Objective

-This guide will help you unleash the full power of [Opensearch Dashboards](https://opensearch.org/docs/latest/dashboards/index/){.external} and craft some beautiful Dashboards from your logs.
+This guide will help you unleash the full power of [OpenSearch Dashboards](https://opensearch.org/docs/latest/dashboards/index/){.external} and craft some beautiful Dashboards from your logs.

 ## Requirements